|Based in||New Zealand|

 While in general, the ToS is reasonable, some clauses give me pause.
 How could you possibly know if the data you store might be considered unsuitable, offensive, obscene or discriminatory under any law similar to the Harmful Digital Communications Act 2015 (NZ) anywhere in the world?
 Then there is the takedown policy of assuming you are guilty of infringing others’ rights just because they say so.
 These requirements are similar to those in the United States DMCA.
 See this Electronic Frontier Foundation (EFF) article for the potential problems.

-I understand that MEGA is governed by New Zealand law, so it must implement these policies.
+We realize that MEGA is governed by New Zealand law, and apparently must implement these policies.
 You’ll need to decide for yourself if your use of this service might result in problems.

 - Your files are stored in secure facilities in countries the European Commission has determined to have an adequate level of protection under Article 45 of the GDPR, depending where you are based.
-None of Your Files are stored in, or made available from, the United States of America (paragraph 5.4)
+None of your files are stored in, or made available from, the United States of America

-- MEGA collects Website Usage Data, and use that data for advertising and marketing purposes as well as to improve their business (section 8)
+- MEGA collects Website Usage Data, and uses that data for advertising and marketing purposes as well as to improve their business

 The collection of IP addresses may be concerning to some.
 If you are using a good VPN service, then your real IP address will remain hidden.

 I have not been able to find any information about third-part audits or certifications.
 They did launch a Vulnerability Reward Program in 2013, paying up to €10,000 per bug discovered.